danoventa/CrackingTheCodingInterview/CONTRIBUTING.md

 ## How should I write my commit messages and PR titles?

 Great question!
-Here at nteract, we utilize the [convential-changelog-standard] (https://github.com/bcoe/conventional-changelog-standard/blob/master/convention.md) for writing our commit messages and PR titles.
+Here at nteract, we utilize the [conventional-changelog-standard] (https://github.com/bcoe/conventional-changelog-standard/blob/master/convention.md) for writing our commit messages and PR titles.
 Why do we do this?
 The standard comes in really handy when we need to determine what kinds of information should